d2l-ai/d2l-en/chapter_appendix_math/single-variable-calculus.md

 e^{x} = \sum_{n = 0}^\infty \frac{x^{n}}{n!} = 1 + x + \frac{x^2}{2} + \frac{x^3}{6} + \cdots.
 $$

-Once equipped with the the basic math, let us see how this works in code and observe how increasing the degree of the Taylor approximation brings us closer to the desired function $e^x$.
+Let us see how this works in code and observe how increasing the degree of the Taylor approximation brings us closer to the desired function $e^x$.

 ```{.python .input}
 # Compute the exponential function